bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 #### **- Lucidchart**
-//To do add some stuffs !!!

-#### **- Github Actions**
-* We used it to create a CI/CD pipeline for the backend.
-Since it is integrated to the github, CI/CD pipeline status looks great when a contributer commits to the predefined branches.
-//Add more !!!!!!!!
+Lucidchart is quite useful proprşetary platform that is used to allow users to collaborate on drawing and sharing charts and diagrams.
+One of the most significant advantages of Lucidchart is being easy to use.
+It is well fit tool if you are working a team to draw some diagrams aor charts simultaneously.
+It gives enough properties when you use your boun email address to log in.

 #### **- PostgreSQL**
-* It is popular and there are a lot of sources about its integration with Github.
-* It is very easy to use with the official docker image downloaded from Docker Hub.
-* PostgreSQL's community support and ease of use received positive feedback from the team.
+It is popular and there are a lot of sources about its integration with Github.
+It is very easy to use with the official docker image downloaded from Docker Hub.
+PostgreSQL's community support and ease of use received positive feedback from the team.
 //To do: add some stuffs !!!

 #### **- Postman**
-* We used Postman while using the API which developed by our backend team.
-* Postman Collection which created by the backend team is really helpfull while using the API.
-* Our Frontend and Android teams made HTTP request from Postman and understand the API.
+We used Postman while using the API which developed by our backend team.
+Postman Collection which created by the backend team is really helpfull while using the API.
+Our Frontend and Android teams made HTTP request from Postman and understand the API.

+#### **- Discord**
+We used Discord as main communication tool.
+We hold all team meetings on Discord.
+We created different voice channel and text channel.
+Since we were divided into sub-teams ,as Front-end, Mobile and Backend, we created different voice and text channel.
+Therefore, we prevented possible confusion between sub-teams.
+We also created generel voice and text channel to provide a common communication between all sub-teams.
+We found to be practical since it is easy to use and free.
+The fact that all members were already familiar with it is why we choose Discord as our main communication tool.

 ---------